-HORIZON-CL6-2025-01-BIODIV-01-two-stage: Living labs and lighthouses co-creating innovative solutions for forests and freshwater ecosystems restoration
+HORIZON-CL6-2025-01-BIODIV-01-two-stage: Living labs co-creating innovative solutions for forests and freshwater ecosystems restoration

-Call: Cluster 6 Call 01 - two stage Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 7.00 million would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 14.00 million.
-Type of Action Research and Innovation Actions Admissibility conditions The conditions are described in General Annex A. The following exceptions apply: Applicants submitting a proposal under the blind evaluation pilot (see General Annex F) must not disclose their organisation names, acronyms, logos, nor names of personnel in Part B of their first stage application (see General Annex E).
-Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: The proposals must apply the multi-actor approach.
+Call: Cluster 6 Call 01 - two stage Specific conditions Indicative budget The total indicative budget for the topic is EUR 14.00 million.
+Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The following additional eligibility criteria apply: The proposals must apply the multi-actor approach.
 See definition of the multi-actor approach in the introduction to this work programme part.

-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025) .
+Legal and financial The rules are described in General Annex G. The following exceptions set-up of the Grant apply: Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy